Missouri Sports Betting: When and How to Bet Legally

 Missouri's finding itself increasingly isolated as neighboring states embrace sports betting.
 With five of its eight neighbors having legalized the practice, the pressure's on.
 Nebraska and Kentucky have laws in place and are just finalizing the details.
 Oklahoma's the only one holding out with Missouri.

 Adding salt to the wound, Kansas, Missouri's border war rival, recently launched six online sportsbooks on September 1, 2022.
 That means for bettors in two state centers, Kansas City and St. Louis, legal sports betting is just a short drive away.
-This easy access to sportsbooks in neighboring states might just be the nudge Missouri needs to get into the game.
+This easy access to sportsbooks in neighboring states probably helped Missouri go ahead and legalize betting in its own backyard.

 Missouri sports betting step-by-step start guide